| Chapter 1

 With each ooze of the crimson fluid down Dargo’s throat, he felt his strength return to him.
-As the girl’s blood mixed with his, he could feel
+As the girl’s blood mixed with his, he could

-just below a little rose tattoo that she had gotten on her twenty first birthday two months ago.
+flash just below a little rose tattoo that she had gotten on her twenty first birthday two months ago.

-Now with his strength fully restored, Dargo withdrew his dagger from the sash that covered his lower body and brought the sharp blade
+Now with his strength fully restored, Dargo withdrew his dagger from the sash that covered his lower body and brought the sharp

-tissue at the back of his neck until his entire head was removed from the torso.
+soft tissue at the back of his neck until his entire head was removed from the torso.

 Grasping the head by the short spouts of the boy’s hair, Dargo with a powerful thrust from his wings launched into the air and over the

 trees.
 Although he had nourished his need to feed, his lust for more compelled him to want to drain the rest of the blood from the skull but

 restrained himself knowing that this package was for his mate to make her strong again.
 He knew that they were in this strange land, but

 there was still plenty of food sources to keep him and Dax alive until they could find a way to return to their homeland.

 In her mate’s absence, Dax crawled into a little corner of the rooftop to hide and save her strength.
 She knew that if there had been